 The average cost of a cremation can be one-third less than the average cost of a traditional funeral and burial.
 This is because burials require additional costs such as embalming and a casket.

 Urns and cremation containers are typically far less expensive than caskets.
 They can be as simple or elaborate as a family prefers — or as their budget allows.

 You can click here for a more comprehensive understanding of all the costs associated with choosing cremation, and how they stack up against the many fees incurred for a traditional burial and funeral.

 Cremation Allows Flexibility in Memorial Planning

-A major downside of the traditional burial is that it must occur soon after the passing.
-Services must be planned within days, meaning out-of-town family must scramble to travel.
-This chaos can lead to:
+A potential issue with traditional burial is that it must occur soon after the passing.
+Services must be planned within days, meaning out-of-town family and friends must scramble to travel.
+This can lead to:

 - Expensive plane tickets

 - Taking time off work

 - Paying for hotel stays

 - Paying for gas and other travel expenses